Yma Sumac: The most memorable songs and performances by the iconic "Inka Princess"

 Síguenos en:Google News

-Yma Sumac is the only Peruvian with a star on the Hollywood Walk of Fame and the first Latina singer to land a role on Broadway.
+Yma Sumac is the only Peruvian ownig a star on the Hollywood Walk of Fame and the first Latina singer to perform a role on Broadway.

-Zoila Augusta Emperatriz Chávarri del Castillo, born on September 13, 1922, in Callao, was one of the most extraordinary singers of the 20th century.
-With a father from Cajamarca and a mother from Piura, Yma Sumac (Quechua for "how beautiful") was renowned for her incredible vocal range.
-She captivated the world with her music, blending traditional Andean elements with a distinctive style all her own.
+Yma Sumac, whose real name was Zoila Augusta Emperatriz Chávarri del Castillo, was born on September 13, 1922, in Callao and was one of the most extraordinary Peruvian singers of the 20th century.
+Born to a father from Cajamarca and a mother from Piura, her stage name (which means “how beautiful” in Quechua) has been known for her astonishing vocal range, and she conquered the world with her music, which combined elements of traditional Andean music with a unique interpretation

 Chuncho